Burial Insurance Topics

 Burial Insurance Info

 Unfortunately, Medicare/Medicaid does not pay for cremation or funerals and burial expenses.
 There is good news, however.
-The Social Security program can make a payment funerals and burials, and Medicaid has qualifying rules which allow you to put aside your own money for funeral and burial expenses.
+The Social Security program can make a payment funerals and burials, and Medicaid has qualifying rules which allow you to put aside your own money for funeral and burial insurance.

 Medicaid: Although Medicaid itself does not pay for funerals, cremations, or burials, it does have rules that allow you to set aside money for your own funeral and burial without having that money “count” as part of your assets when Medicaid determines your eligibility for medical or long-term care coverage.
 Medicaid coverage is only available to people with little money and few other assets.
 In counting up your assets, though, Medicaid does not count the value of a burial plot you own.
 Also, Medicaid allows you to put money aside, in a separate account, to pay for your funeral and burial expenses.
 Or, you may have a prepaid funeral plan without the value of the plan being counted regarding Medicaid eligibility.
 The amount permitted for this funeral/burial account is around $1,500 but the exact amount, and the rules for keeping it separate from your other funds, varies a bit from state to state.Social Security: The Social Security survivors benefits program pays a special one-time lump sum amount (known as the “Death Benefit”) of $255 to help pay for funeral or burial costs for anyone who had qualified for Social Security benefits.
 The money is paid to the surviving spouse (if he or she lived in the same home as the deceased person), or to the child of the deceased person if there is no surviving spouse.